easybiblabs/s3-syncer/README.md

 ### Usage
 once installed the S3-syncer can be used by executing bin/syncer

-to upload the contents of local folder to an S3 bucket run the syncer command with the following parameters: ``$ bin/syncer sync bucketname directoryname``
+to upload the contents of local folder to an S3 bucket run the syncer command with the following parameters: ``$ bin/syncer sync path-to-satis.json satis-output-directory``

+When using the ``--dry`` flag no files are uploaded to S3